kapz28/All-the-projects/Welcome file.md

 - **Name** (`name`): The name given to this goal point.
 - **Order** (`order`): Integer that can be used as an unordered goal which is represented by only a value of 0 or can be used as an ordered goal which can exclusively one of any value {1,2,3,4,5,..}.

 Ordered goals are used when multiple goals must be reached in a certain order.
 Any unordered goal is interpreted as sufficient condition for termination of a scenario with success state.
-If order and unordered are available, ego passes the scenario if at least one unordered goal is reached, or if all ordered goals are reached in the right order.
+If order and unordered goals are available for the ego, then the ego passes the scenario if at least one unordered goal is reached, or if all ordered goals are reached in the right order.

 ### Vehicle